qilin-zhang/qilin-zhang.github.io/index.md

 layout: single
 author_profile: true
 ---
-I am currently a Lead Research Engineer in the Highly Automated Driving (HAD) team at [HERE Technologies](https://here.com/) Automotive Division in Chicago, IL.
+I am currently a Lead Research Engineer in the Content Engineering team at [HERE Technologies](https://here.com/).

 Previously, I graduated with a Ph.D. in Computer Science from [Stevens Institute of Technology](https://www.stevens.edu/), Hoboken, NJ in the summer of 2016.
 During my Ph.D. studies, I worked in areas such as Machine Learning (including Deep Learning, CNNs), multimedia signal processing and Computer Vision.